box/box-ios-sdk/docs/usage/groups.md

 ------------------------

 To retrieve information about the group memberships for a given user, call [`client.groups.listMembershipsForUser(userId: String, offset: Int?, limit: Int?, fields: [String]?)`][get-memberships-for-user] with the ID of the user to retreive group memberships for.
-This method will return an iterator object in the completion that you can use to retrieve the memberships.
+This method will return an iterator object in the completion, which is used to retrieve the memberships.

 ```swift
 client.groups.listMembershipsForUser(userId: "12345") {